 Best vegetarian cookbook

-This is the second book from Anna Jones, who we consider the queen of vegetarian cooking.
+This is the second book from Anna Jones, who we consider a queen of vegetarian cooking.
 Her first, A Modern Way to Eat, specialised in simple yet delicious meals, all made without meat.
 A Modern Way to Cook continues in this vein, but introduces slightly more adventurous dishes and unusual flavour pairings.

 It includes clean, nourishing, vegetable-focused recipes which can be enjoyed any night of the week.
 Chapters are broken down into cooking times (under 15, 20, 30 and 40 minutes).
 In classic Anna Jones style, every recipe is balanced – taste, texture, acidity, spice, sweetness and crunch are always considered.
 And she uses clever tricks to both save time and enhance flavour.
 The kale, tomato and lemon one-pot spaghetti, which makes a silky sauce using the starchy water, will change the way you cook pasta forever.